 Research subjects range from traditional pigment and dispersion coating to novel surface treatment methods such as plasma coating and pyrolysis enabled nanoparticle deposition.
 The surface modifications of materials aim at controlling functional properties, e.g. wettability, absorptivity, smoothness, porosity, electric properties, adhesion and barrier performance, which are important for targeted end-use applications.

 One of the major research areas, controlling printability of traditional graphic paper grades, is today expanded to include coating and printing of functional materials.
 Other research activities in this area include embedding functionality into fiber-based substrates and making them compatible with potential future value-added applications such as printed sensors, electronics, and photonics.

-The laboratory specializes also in mathematical modelling and numerical simulations related to coating processes, complex composites, and porous media.
-LPCC offers contract services for printing and coating from laboratory to mini-pilot scale as well as analytical services for surface chemical, rheological and porous material analysis (Hg-porosimetry).
+The group specializes also in mathematical modelling and numerical simulations related to coating processes, complex composites, and porous media.
+Contract services are offered for printing and coating in laboratory and mini-pilot scale as well as analytics for surface chemical, rheological and porous material analysis (Hg-porosimetry).

 For examples of on-going research, see the doctoral students’ projects: